Back Pain Treatments

 One of the main problems with back pain, however, is that it’s often difficult to pinpoint exactly what causes it, as most cases aren't a result of serious damage or disease but by muscle or ligament sprains, strains, minor injuries and pinched or irritated nerves.
 These may be caused by a number of things, usually over a period of time, including lifting, carrying, pushing or pulling incorrectly, slouching, twisting, over-stretching and overusing your muscles.
 Years of poor posture can also contribute to back pain, but it can also happen for no reason whatsoever.

 Some people may be more likely to suffer from back pain, including those who are overweight, smokers, pregnant women, people taking certain long-term medications and those who are under stress.
-One study even suggests that emotional factors such as anxiety and depression may contribute towards back pain (iii).
+One study even suggests that emotional factors such as anxiety and depression may contribute towards back pain (iv).

 Some cases of back pain can be caused by damage to parts of your spine, including a fracture, a slipped disc (or herniated disc), degenerative disc disease, osteoarthritis, rheumatoid arthritis or osteoporosis.